saydeking/saydeking.github.oo/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Department of Computer Science and Engineering \nat the University of South Florida
+  - name: Department of Computer Science and Engineering at the University of South Florida
     url: https://www.cse.usf.edu

 # Short bio (displayed in user profile at end of posts)